 Phone calls are effective in delivering information quickly and directly, especially on days of key votes.
-Visit the member’s website to find their telephone numbers.
+Visit the member’s website to find their telephone number.

 - State your position and ask what position the elected official is taking.

 - Be prepared to explain how the issue will affect your practice and the legislator’s constituents.
 Need help?
-Check the AAP website for talking points.
+Check the AAP's website for talking points.

-- Establishing a good relationship with the District Director is a very effective way to influence policy because the District office staff is responsible for constituent services.
+- Establish a good relationship with the District Director to influence policy.
+The District office staff is responsible for constituent services.

 - Remind the aide that you are a constituent and how many people you see with chronic conditions and disabilities.

 - Try to develop a dialogue that will allow you to call back in the future.
 Encourage your congressional staff contact to call you as a resource for information.

 - In Person – In person meetings are the most effective.